Create Table DDL With Execute Immediate

 Using ALL_OBJECTS data dictionary.

-You can also query ALL_OBJECTS data dictionary to find out whether the desired table or any other object you are trying to create is created or not.
+You can also query ALL_OBJECTS data dictionary.
+This helps to find out whether the desired table or any other object you are trying to create is created or not.
 Like this

 SELECT 'We created a table with name '||object_name||' in ' ||owner||' schema on '||created FROM all_objects WHERE object_name ='TUT_83';